-The Core Capacity Transit Study was conducted under MTC auspices.
+The Core Capacity Transit Study was conducted under MTC auspices and released on September 1, 2017.
 The main purpose of the Study was to identify potential travel improvements on the Bay Bridge and in the San Francisco transit corridors leading to the Bridge.

 A Good Beginning: The study team developed a concise and effective set of Evaluation Criteria with the emphasis on travel efficiency and cost effectiveness.
 The study team also did a good job of outlining the severe transportation constraints that are already beginning to plague transbay travelers and that, if ignored, that would eventually constrain the economies of the central Bay Area.